Aninstance/zws-wordpress-contacts-database/readme.txt

 * Contact information for the nearest contacts to the target are displayed, together with a Google Map upon which the target, contacts and home base are marked.
 * Uses Memcached to cache requests to the Google Distance Matrix API, to improve speed and limit API requests.
 * Administrators can browse and edit the full database of submitted contacts.
+* Administrators can search for a contact's record by name.
 * Configurable map icons (administrators can set URL in admin page).
 * Contacts are requested to select the days and times that they would be available when registering.
 * Only contacts who have indicated that they are available on the current day of the week are displayed when searching for the 'nearest contact'.